Waysoning/Waysoning/README.md

 🔭 I'm currently a Master of Science in Computer Science student at [Northeastern University(SV)][neuwebsite]

-🛎 Currently seeking for SDE Intern in Fall 2022 or New Grad in 2023
+🛎 Currently seeking for SDE Intern in Spring 2023 or New Grad in 2023

 ### About Me